 Response:

 The result fPOC > 1.0 does not imply that 100% preservation is a realistic result.
-It just means that OMEN-SED does not provide sensitive values.
-Therefore, its results are discarded and a reflective boundary is assumed.
+It just means that the OMEN-SED solution does not provide sensitive values (explain how this can happen and specify how often this happens).
+Therefore, its results are discarded and a reflective boundary is assumed (explain why reflective is a better choice than conservative in this case).
 So far this has not occurred in our experiments.

 Comment: